leiDnedyA/ice-reporter/README.md

 - **Mobile App**: Native mobile application
 - **API Integration**: Integration with external mapping and geocoding services
 - **Moderation System**: Report verification and moderation tools
+- **Multi-language Support**: Internationalization for different communities

 ## Contributing

-This is a template application.
+This is a template application designed to be easily adapted for different communities.
 For production use, consider:
 - Adding a backend API for data persistence
 - Implementing user authentication and authorization
 - Adding data validation and moderation features
 - Integrating with external services for geocoding and media hosting
 - Adding analytics and reporting features
+- Customizing the interface for your specific community needs

 ## License